The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/openers.md

 ![](/img/jobs/sch/sch_ew_swift_opener.png "Swiftcast Opener")

-**Swift Opener**: 6 EDs in Chain if done properly, requires a bit of Spell Speed (2.43 GCD should be plenty).
-The ED directly after Chain cannot be used until the Chain debuff actually applies to the enemy, or else it won't get the Crit buff. **Don't do this opener if you're not going to be trying for all 6 EDs.**
+**Swift Opener**: Six EDs in Chain if done properly, requires a bit of Spell Speed (2.43 GCD should be plenty).
+The ED directly after Chain cannot be used until the Chain debuff actually applies to the enemy, or else it won't get the Crit buff. **Don't do this opener if you're not going to be trying for all six EDs.**